 As I read through the comments on Facebook, I felt flooded with shame knowing my actions were not too dissimilar from Mr. Vasquez’s.
 If people were saying those things about him, certainly they’d say the same about me.
 Their lack of hope for change and their permanent condemnation means that my 13 years of non-violence is no protection.

 If you’re a person who caused harm in a relationship, I know reading the comments like those posted with this story is gut-wrenching.
 Domestic violence in particular seems to evoke some of the most passionate calls for vengeance.
 It’s maybe second only to sexually abusing a child.
-Murder is somewhere further down the line.
+Murder is somewhere further down the line, or so it seems.
 Words can hurt.

 Missing the cause of domestic violence

 It would be easy for someone easy to say, “Good, maybe those words will motivate you to change.”
 The flaw in this logic is that it assumes we acted out in a violent way because we didn’t know any better, and we finally had a chorus of people point it out.
 Or that we were sneakily getting away with our power trip until we were exposed and shamed by society.
 That’s a popular one.